Bill Cosby in advertising

 Cosby was one of the first black people to appear in the United States as an advertising spokesperson.
 He was known for his appeal to white consumers in the second half of the 20th century, in an industry seen as slow to accept diversity.
 In spite of making contradictory soft drink pitches and endorsing a disgraced financial company, he continued to be considered effective and believable.
 In the 1980s, studies found Cosby the "most familiar" and "most persuasive" spokesperson, to the point where Cosby attributed his wealth to these contracts, as opposed to his television series.

+Accusations of sexual assault, rape, and other crimes were made in 2014, leading to imprisonment.
+Some victims noted his public persona as discouraging them from speaking earlier, with one victim calling him "Mr America, Mr Jello."
+Before the public scrutiny, Cosby was still one of the most trusted celebrities in the United States.